 Safety-certified tools Tools for Automotive Applications C-STAT Static analysis C-RUN Runtime analysis Debugging and trace probes

-Forze is a hydrogen racing team who have been using IAR Embedded Workbench in combination with Arm microcontrollers for about five years now.
+Forze is a hydrogen racing team who has been using IAR Embedded Workbench in combination with Arm microcontrollers for more than five years.

 Forze is a hydrogen racing team, consisting of about 70 students of the Technical University of Delft.
 Committed to hydrogen since 2007, the team develops hydrogen racing cars.
 Forze combines the spectacle of racing with innovative and durable technology.